WARNING: As this organisation lists one or more EP accredited lobbyists, it is highly improbable that its lobbying costs

 Goals / Remit

 The main EU initiatives followed are generally related to trade or regulatory issues.
 Within trade our main concerns are free trade agreements and other trade concessions having an impact on the fertilizer market.
 Another important aspect are policies related to energy and especially gas since a well functioning gas market is critical to our industry.
 This also has trade implications.
 Regulatory affairs involve energy and climate change issues since the fertilizer industry is energy intensive.
-As the number one exposed sector on the EU's carbon leakage list the EU's ETS system and the upcoming Carbon Border Adjustment Mechanism are key policy areas.
+As a heavily exposed sector on the EU's carbon leakage list the EU's ETS system and the upcoming Carbon Border Adjustment Mechanism are key policy areas.
 The use of our product is regulated by Agricultural and Environmental policies such as CAP, agri-environmental schemes, nitrate directive, clean air legislation, water and it has links to the circular economy.
 The Farm to Fork and EU Biodiversity strategies are also likely to impact fertilizer sector.
-Standards relating to our products like the fertilizer regulation is another key area.
+Standards relating to our products regulated by the fertilizing product regulation is another key area.
 Best production practices described in the so called BREF must also be followed and acted upon.
 Fertilizer security and chemical safety throughout the production chain also falls within the remit of the association.

 Avenue des Nerviens 9-31